rjanish/massivesurvey/README.md

 data

 ### Other Software
-Required third-party public python packages:
+Required third-party public python packages (these packages need to reside in directories on the PYTHONPATH):
 - numpy
 - scipy
 - pandas